Bradford County Court Records

 - Agreements between case parties filed under seal

-- Victim contact information (address, employer name and address, work schedule) in family court protection-from-abuse matters
+- Victim contact information — including address, employer name and address, and work schedule — in family court protection-from-abuse matters

 - Names and dates of birth of juveniles, except those charged as defendants in criminal proceedings

 Records sealed by court order are entirely restricted.
-Anyone wishing to access a sealed or confidential record must petition the court.
-A Confidential Form with Instructions is available from the Prothonotary’s office for filings that contain restricted information.
-A Request for Access Form published by the Administrative Office of Pennsylvania Courts can also be used when seeking access to non-public case records.
+If you need access to a sealed or confidential record, you'll need to petition the court.
+A Confidential Form with Instructions is available from the Prothonotary's office for filings that contain restricted information.
+The Administrative Office of Pennsylvania Courts also publishes a Request for Access Form that can be used when seeking non-public case records.

 Bradford County Criminal Court Records

-Criminal cases originating in Bradford County are processed through the Court of Common Pleas for felonies and higher misdemeanors, and through the four Magisterial District Courts for preliminary hearings, summary offenses, and arraignments.
-The Clerk of Courts, located within the Prothonotary’s office at 301 Main Street, is the custodian of all criminal and juvenile court records.
+Criminal cases in Bradford County move through different levels of court depending on the offense.
+Felonies and higher-level misdemeanors are handled by the Court of Common Pleas, while the four Magisterial District Courts manage preliminary hearings, summary offenses, and arraignments.
+The Clerk of Courts — located within the Prothonotary's office at 301 Main Street — is the official custodian of all criminal and juvenile court records.

 Magisterial District Courts in Bradford County: